-Lameshur Bay is another option.
+Lameshur Bay is another snorkeling spot you might enjoy.
 Snorkelers who chose to explore this destination will be treated to a sight of sea turtles, tropical fish, stingrays and many other kinds of marine life.

 A fourth place to go snorkeling is.
 This isolated bay has a sandy, grassy bottom, and on calm days when the waters are clear, you'll find snorkeling out to the fringe reef to be a treat.
 Hard corals exist at the top of the reef where there is a garden of gorgonians and a collection of sea whips, plumes, and sands.
-If you want to check it out, you'll find this site located a short distance away Northeast of central Coral Bay.
+If you're interested, this site is situated a short distance away Northeast of central Coral Bay.

 is a fifth location to consider.
 Known for its thriving mangroves, this spot is a superb snorkeling site for those wanting a break from the tropical sites found throughout the Caribbean.
 While you will see some fish, your are more likely to see crabs, snails, and other hard-shelled marine life.

-Glance through this table to learn more about 5 of the most popular places where you can experience snorkeling in this area.
+Review the following chart for a quick overview of 5 of the best places where you can experience snorkeling in this area.